embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 For the builtin monospaced font support the character style is `MonoTextStyle`, which replaces the `TextStyle` object from embedded-graphics 0.6.

-The second style is the new `TextStyle` which sets how the text should be layed out.
+The second style is the new `TextStyle` which defines how the text should be laid out.
 Available settings are horizontal alignment, baseline and line height.
 This style is independent of the used text renderer.